chenghuaWang/nncv/README.md

 ### 1.2 NV GPU Target

 nncv will try to use wmma intr provided by Tensor Core.
 Tensor Core supports tf32 type, which is quite different from fp32.
 For simpilify, if you want to lowering a model to NV Gpu tagret, half precision(fp16) is adopted by default.

+### 1.3 Using external model parameters

+If you want to use external model parameters, then you need to import an nncv runtime library.

 ## 2. Nncv's Lang